Benchmark Results

 Higher F1 means your reviews catch more real bugs with fewer false alarms.
 You spend less time dismissing noise and more time shipping.

-Every RMCode tier scores above most tools on the leaderboard — even the free tier.
+RMCode Free scores above most tools on the leaderboard — at no cost.
 Choose the quality level that fits your needs:

 - Free — 30 credits/month, enough for up to 30 Standard reviews, no credit card required